Matthew 10:16 Meaning: Commentary on an Important Scripture

 Lord’s Library editors offer a Matthew 10:16 meaning with commentary and supporting Scriptures for your edification.

-This balance is further emphasized in passages like Romans 12:18, where Paul exhorts, “If it be possible, as much as lieth in you, live peaceably with all men.”
 Believers are called to be both wise in protecting themselves and others, while also trusting in God to defend them from danger.
-The wisdom and harmlessness instructed by Jesus allow Christians to stand firm in their faith, acting with righteousness even when surrounded by opposition (1 Peter 3:16).
+The harmlessness instructed by Christ allows Christians to stand firm in their faith, acting with righteousness even when surrounded by opposition.
+See 1 Peter 3:16: “Having a good conscience; that, whereas they speak evil of you, as of evildoers, they may be ashamed that falsely accuse your good conversation in Christ.”

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.